PerfectlySoft/PerfectDocs/guide/thread.md

 		/// Will only return true if the lock was not being held by any other thread.
 		/// Returns false if the lock is currently being held by another thread. public func tryLock() -> Bool
 		/// Unlock.
-Returns true if the lock was held by the current thread and was successfully unlocked. ior the lock count was decremented. public func unlock() -> Bool
+Returns true if the lock was held by the current thread and was successfully unlocked, or the lock count was decremented. public func unlock() -> Bool
 		/// Acquire the lock, execute the closure, release the lock. public func doWithLock(closure: () throws -> ()) rethrows